 Schedule your annual visit!
 Many insurance plans will cover a significant portion of the physicals cost once per year.
 You can set up a physical with a Williams Integracare provider or your primary care provider.

-Additionally, making an effort to exercise more and eat healthier can make a big difference in your health.
-If you are currently smoking than quitting can help reduce your risk of a number of illnesses.
+Lastly, making an effort to exercise more and eat healthier can make a big difference in your health.
+If you are currently smoking, then quitting can help reduce your risk of a number of illnesses.

 Take time this month to focus on improving your health!